 Moving to Boston: A Grad Student’s Guide to Renting in Boston

 Moving, whether it’s across the country or just a few minutes away, can be a really daunting process.
-Throw in the added factor of starting your graduate degree, or returning to school after many years, and it can quickly become overwhelming.
-Luckily, those of us who have done it ourselves can offer a few tips to help you get a hand on the many moving parts of making the move to Boston!
+Throw in the added factor of starting your graduate degree, and it can quickly become overwhelming.
+Luckily, those of us who have done it ourselves can offer a few tips to help you with moving to Boston!

 A man carries a box down Ashford Street in Allston on moving day.
 (Jesse Costa/WBUR)